trimox/angular-mdc-web/README.md

 *  [Contributing](https://github.com/trimox/angular-mdc-web/blob/master/CONTRIBUTING.md)
 *  [Developer guide](https://github.com/trimox/angular-mdc-web/blob/master/docs/developer.md)

-> Note: Angular MDC follow semver and is still in version 0.x, which means it is regularly subject to
+> Note: Angular MDC follows semver and is still in version 0.x, which means it is regularly subject to
 > breaking changes.
 A list of changes is always available in the [CHANGELOG](./CHANGELOG.md).

 ## Install Angular MDC